CAN YOU QUALIFY FOR LIFE INSURANCE WITH ANGINA OR CHEST PAIN?

-You will have to list dates of all angioplasties and other heart surgeries, dates of all heart attacks, and dates of any bypass surgeries that have occurred with a list of the vessels that were affected.
+You will have to list the dates of all angioplasties and other heart surgeries, dates of all heart attacks, and dates of any bypass surgeries that have occurred with a list of the vessels that were affected.

 All of the above factors are melded together so that the life insurance agents can assess your risk level.
-Perhaps you’ve been through this before, and were originally denied life insurance coverage because of your angina.
+Perhaps you’ve been through this before and were originally denied life insurance coverage because of your angina.
 Even so, it is still possible to obtain coverage.

-Take a look at the underwriting guidelines for one of the country’s best underwriter for Angina and other high risk conditions:
+Take a look at the underwriting guidelines for one of the country’s best underwriter for Angina and other high-risk conditions:

 Just like you, each case is unique and different.
 Angina determinations are highly individualized, but here are some general guidelines.